c-sh0/linux_xdp/README.md

 Linux XDP (eXpress Data Path)

 ## Description
-Test enviorment for building XDP programs. eBPF/XDP is actively being developed and the process for building/installing applications will certainly change.
+Test enviorment for building XDP programs. eBPF/XDP is in active development and the process for building/installing applications will certainly change.

 Tested on:
 - CentOS 8.3.2011